How to find the best limited company accountant

 Specialists?

-There are now several excellent online accounting systems, such as Xero and FreeAgent, which sit between client and accountant – massively simplifying the accounting process, and keeping both sides up-to-date with invoicing, tax deadlines and payments.
-You can even reconcile your bank statements with your online accounting platform, and submit tax returns to HMRC.
+There are now several excellent online accounting systems, such as Xero and FreeAgent, which sit between client and accountant – massively simplifying the accounting process.

-Unless your prospective accountant has a robust bespoke online system available, they really should be familiar with one of these third-party tools.
+Unless your accountant has a robust bespoke online system, they really should be familiar with one of these third-party tools.
 Your life will be massively simplified as a result.

 Qualifications